 Work used to be about a 9-to-5 job, with clear parameters.
 "With the increase in globalization and technology, however, new markets and opportunities have been opened, productivity has increased, and a new 24/7 workweek has been created" (Yost, 2004).
 In the last 15 years, work-life balance, employee productivity, happiness and overall job satisfaction have become ever more relevant as agencies are hoping to expand their applicant pool and increase staff retention (Bronznick & Goldenhar, 2002).
 It is becoming more apparent that employees hold their personal and private lives at high value.
-Although these are concerns for all employers alike, there seems to be more research published in regards to how it affects the for profit sector has only been recently discovering.
+Although these are concerns for all employers alike, there seems to be more research published in regards to how it affects the for profit sector's organizational culture and individuals' level of productivity, factors that the nonprofit sector has only been recently discovering.
 Through the work of organizations like Advancing Women Professionals and the Jewish Community (AWP), an organization focused on career and leadership issues; the Jewish nonprofit sector has been making strides in relation to work-life policies (Goldenhar, Bronznick & Ellison, 2009).